 The share of single-parent families has also grown over this time period.
 In 1970, 12.
 8 percent of all families with children were headed by a single parent.
 By 1996, the proportion of single-parent families had more than doubled, to 32 percent, after which it stabilized and even decreased a bit.
 This rise in the share of single parent families represents a counterforce in poverty reduction: single-parent families, compared to families that include two parents or cohabitating partners, are at greater risk of experiencing poverty, in large part because they lack a second earner and/or a second caregiver with whom they can share childcare duties, which allows greater flexibility and sustainability of employment.

-The racial, ethnic, and immigrant composition of a population – which has shifted during this time period to include greater proportions of people of color and immigrants – can also impact child poverty rates.
-People of color and immigrants tend to be more likely to experience poverty, in large part due to systemic discrimination and structural barriers that have led to racial, ethnic, and immigrant inequities in wages, job quality and security, education, housing and home ownership, and neighborhood conditions and resources.
+The racial, ethnic, and immigrant composition of a population—which has shifted during this time period to include greater proportions of people of color and immigrants—can also impact child poverty rates.
+People of color and immigrants live with systemic discrimination and structural barriers that have led to racial, ethnic, and immigrant inequities in wages, job quality and security, education, housing and home ownership, and neighborhood conditions and resources.
+In turn, Black, Hispanic, and AIAN families, as well as immigrant families of all race/ethnicities tend to be more likely to experience poverty.

 Policy Factors that Influence the Child Poverty Landscape